SFTtech/openage/doc/reverse_engineering/game_mechanics/wolves.md

     Hard      12 tiles
     Hardest   12 tiles

-As soon as a unit moves into the LOS of a wolf, he will chase and attack the unit.
+As soon as a unit moves into the LOS of a wolf, they will chase and attack the unit.
 However some unit types are ignored, including:

 * King
 * Trade Cart